 History, tourist information, and nearby accommodation

 Fyvie church deserves a mention.
 There has been a church here since at least the 12th century when the living at Fyvie was granted to Arbroath Abbey.
 Little now remains of the medieval building, and the current church dates to 1808.
-By the churchyard entrance is a large burial enclusure with rather grand memorials to members of the Forbes and Leith families.
+By the churchyard entrance is a large burial enclosure with rather grand memorials to members of the Forbes and Leith families.

 In the churchyard is the grave of Agnes Smith, immortalised in the old ballad 'Mill of Tifty's Annie'.
 The grave is marked by a Maltese Cross erected by public subscription in 1859 after the original grave marker had decayed.

 Fyvie church is signposted from the centre of the village, off the B9005.
 There is a large parking area below the kirkyard.
 A short walk from the kirk at Fyvie will bring you to Fyvie Castle, owned by the National Trust for Scotland, and the Loanhead Stone Circle is only 5 miles away.

 About Fyvie Symbol Stones

 Attraction Type: Prehistoric Site - Carved Stone